-Pisciculture is a new livelihood option promoted under this programme.
+Pisciculture is a new livelihoods option promoted under the programme.
 The water bodies created for irrigation purposes are used by the women SHG members in taking up pisciculture activities.
-About 33% of sample households have responded to pisciculture and out of them 79% are raising fish in fishponds.
-There is continued increase in trend of owning livestock and during this year 94% of sample household reported that they own livestock whereas the last year's figure was 86%.
+However, the increase in trend of owning livestock is continuing and during this year 83% of sample household reported that they own livestock whereas the last year's figure was 94%.